hyperledger/indy-node/getting-started.md

 This is a friendly name for the connection that Alice has been invited to accept.
 The name is stored locally and not shared.
 Alice can always rename a connection; its initial value is just provided by Faber for convenience.

 ```
-Identifier: not yet assigned
+DID: not yet assigned
 ```

-**Identifier** is a unique value that gets generated when user tries to accept the connection request, and that identifier will be sent to Faber College, and used by Faber College to reference Alice in secure interactions.
+**DID** (**distributed identifier**) is an opaque, unique sequences of bits, like UUIDs or GUIDs that gets generated when user tries to accept the connection request, and that identifier will be sent to Faber College, and used by Faber College to reference Alice in secure interactions.
  Each connection request on Sovrin establishes a **pairwise relationship** when accepted.
 A pairwise relationship is a unique relationship between two identity owners (e.g., Faber and Alice).
 The relationship between them is not shareable with others; it is unique to those two parties in that each pairwise relationship uses different identifiers.
 (In other circles you may see this defined as two sets of data working in conjunction with each other to perform a specific function, such as in a "public" key and a "private" key working together.
 This is _not_ how it is defined within Sovrin.)
-Alice won’t use this identifier with other relationships.
+Alice won’t use this DID with other relationships.
 By having independent pairwise relationships, Alice reduces the ability for others to correlate her activities across multiple interactions.

 ```
 Trust anchor: Faber College(not yet written to Sovrin)